lukegib/Vidly/README.md

 ## How to use Vidly
 As I have yet to implement a UI, Vidly is not the easiest to use.
 It requires the use of an application like Postman for Chrome.

+### SET UP
+##### On hosted address
+Use the following address in POSTMAN - https://vidly-movie-database.herokuapp.com/api/
+##### On local machine
+Navigate to the custome-environment-variables folder and enter your local MongoDB database address into the "database" field.
+Then go into the console and run 'npm start'.

 ### Creating a new user
 To create a new user we need to to first naviagte to /api/users.
 From here we can post a new user via raw JSON in the body.